shahidarzoo/Laravel-Custom-Blade-and-Others/README.md

-# Laravel-Custom-Blade, Factroy and Seeds
+# Factroy, Seeds and Custom-Blade in Laravel

 ### Count Grater value and check if it is divisable by any no
 ```